-State Farm Life Insurance is a great insurer, whether you want short-term protection with term insurance or lifelong coverage through permanent insurance.
-Rates are competitive when compared to other insurers, but if you smoke, you may be able to get better quotes through a different insurance provider.
-State Farm offers many basic policies but does not provide more complex life insurance products like variable or indexed universal plans.
-If you are interested in life insurance with State Farm, you can get a quote from its website or contact a local State Farm agent.
+State Farm Life Insurance is a great insurer, both for short-term protection with term insurance or lifelong coverage through permanent insurance.
+Its rates are competitive compared to other insurers, although smokers may get better quotes elsewhere.
+State Farm offers many basic policies but does not provide complex life insurance products like variable or indexed universal plans.
+If you are interested in life insurance with State Farm, you can get a quote from its website or contact a State Farm agent.

 State Farm Life Insurance Products

 State Farm has an excellent online quote portal that can give you fast quotes for term and whole life insurance.
-Furthermore, if you are interested in universal insurance, the website can produce a life insurance illustration that shows the monthly premium and projects the future value for the policy.
+If you are interested in universal insurance, the website can produce a life insurance illustration that shows the monthly premium and projects the future value for the policy.

 No-medical exam life insurance is available through State Farm, but this policy only has a face value of up to $50,000.
-Furthermore, as with other life insurance companies, no-exam policies through State Farm will require you to complete a medical questionnaire during the application process to determine your overall health.
+As with other life insurance companies, no-exam policies through State Farm will require you to complete a medical questionnaire during the application process to determine your overall health.

 - Select Term